day8/re-frame-10x/README.md

   - Debugging assitance.
 Particularly assitance for writing event handlers which hold most of the application logic.
   - A method for finding performance problems and detecting where there is unnecessary computation.

+## A Dashboard?

+`re-frame` generates detailed "trace data" as it runs, but much of it will be low level and uninteresting, much of the time.
+As a "dashboard", `re-frametrace` shows interesting, high level information, in easily grokable ways, while also allowing you to drilling down into the detail as necessary.

+## What's An Epoch?

+Each event and its consequent computation forms a discrete "epoch" which can be analysed and inspected independently.
+The dashboard design is epoch-oriented.

 ## Sampler

 <img src="docs/images/trace-window.gif" height="400px">